soi-20/brains/_posts/2018-07-11-founder-reading.md

 Perversely, early on this can make the good companies look like bad companies, and the bad companies look like good companies.-[Eric Stromberg](https://twitter.com/ericstromberg/status/991015134398042114)

  ---

+ A common mistake people make is that they focus on trying to achieve viral growth early on.
+Your 1st few versions of the product are probably bad (our 1st versions were terrible!) & you likely lack the retention needed to sustain viral growth.
+Focus on making early users happy

+ This 1st lesson comes hard learned for most engineers: get up — away from your monitor—and talk to your users!
+I know it’s safer & comfortable to just email people but it’s also easier to ignore you.
+Your first 100 customers are usually acquired as a result of YOU selling.-[Suhail](https://twitter.com/Suhail/status/1009454387171692544?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Favc.com%2F2018%2F06%2Fsome-words-of-wisdom%2F)

+---